will123195/bleh/README.md

 ## Build

-The build process happens automatically at runtime, except in the `production` environment.
+The client distribution build happens automatically at runtime, except in the `production` environment.
 The build process creates production-ready files in the `public/dist/` folder by default.

 In the `production` environment, it is assumed that `public/dist/` has already been generated so there is no delay starting the app.